Friday, April 26, 2024

 God values us?

-God not only values us as his image bearers but enjoys our interaction with him.
+God not only values us as His image bearers but enjoys our interaction with him.
 He is delighted when we are delighted in Him.
 He is happy when we are happy in Him.
-He finds pleasure in our experiencing pleasure in and from our relationship, fellowship, and communion with him.
-In short he not only values us he loves us.
-Or if you wish you could say he not only loves us but he values us.
+He finds pleasure in our experiencing pleasure in and from our relationship, fellowship, and communion with Him.
+In short He not only values us, He loves us.
+Or if you wish you could say He not only loves us but values us.

-God values all his image-bearers by virtue of them being like Him, but he does not have personal affection for all of them.
-Those he has personal affection for he seeks out and reconciles to himself.
+God values all his image-bearers by virtue of them being like Him, but he does not have a personal relationship with or affection for all of them.
+Those he has personal affection for he pursues and draws to himself.

-If this tugs at your heart, He is seeking you.
-If it doesn't pray He stirs your heart to seek Him.
+If this article tugs at your heart in any way, He is pursuing you.
+If it doesn't, pray He has mercy on you and stirs your heart to seek Him.
+No one comes to Christ unless the Father draws them.
+Jn 6:44

 For a discussion on why God delights in our delight click here.